Health Benefits 101

 - Will University Health Services (UHS) accept my insurance card?

 University Health Services does accept most insurance plans, however, it is always recommended that you check with your insurance company to verify that University Health Services is in your network.
-Since UHS serves only students and employees of the University of Cincinnati you will not find UHS listed on any “how to find a provider” insurance web site.
+Since UHS serves only students of the University of Cincinnati you will not find UHS listed on any “how to find a provider” insurance web site.
 We will be listed as University of Cincinnati Physicians Company.
 If your insurance covers University of Cincinnati Physicians Company, then you can be seen using your insurance coverage at UHS.